Research & Experimentation Tax Credit: Controlled groups

 A group of corporations that maintain more than 50% common ownership are treated as one taxpayer for purposes of the R&D Tax Credit.
 Special brother/sister and spouse rules factor into determining ownership.

 Carry-forward and carry-back

 The credits generated for the I.R.C. §41 can be carried forward 20 years and may be carried back 1 year.

 R&D Tax Credit Monetization

 Companies can monetize the federal R&D tax credit in a few different ways.
 Traditionally, it is taken against income taxes.
-However, qualified small businesses can apply up to $250,000 to payroll taxes each year.
+However, qualified small businesses can apply up to $500,000 to payroll and Medicare taxes each year.
 To qualify for the payroll tax offset, a business must have less than $5 million in revenue and be within five years of its first gross receipt.

 Legislation

 The legislative intent for the R&D Tax Credit is to increase R&D spending in the United States.
 Currently separate bills are being proposed in the House of Representatives and the Senate.
 The House of Representatives bill, cosponsored by U.S. Representatives Kendrick Meek and Kevin Brady, H.R.
 422 proposes to make the credit permanent and increase the Alternative Simplified Credit from 14% to 20%.
 Senators Max Baucus and Orrin Hatch are cosponsoring bill S. 1203.
 This bill proposes to make the credit permanent, increase the Alternative Simplified Credit from 14% to 20%, and terminate the other calculation methods.

 In the 112th Congress, Representative Rush Holt is sponsoring H.R.
 134 to make the R&D Tax Credit permanent.

 The American Research and Competitiveness Act of 2014 (H.R.
 4438; 113th Congress) was introduced into the House of Representatives during the 113th United States Congress.
 The bill would amend the Internal Revenue Code to modify the calculation method and the rate for the tax credit for qualified research expenses that expired at the end of 2013 and would make that modified credit permanent.
 The bill was supported by organizations such as the National Taxpayers Union and Americans for Tax Reform, but was opposed by the Obama Administration because it did not pay for the credits with any offsets.